 The Integra Elite offers more padded surface area in comparison to some of its competitors making it a good option for those players who spend a lot of time carrying the ball.

-The middie specific version of the Rome protective line deserves strong consideration for any middie who prefers a bit more protection as these pads are a bit bigger than others on this list.
+The M5 Arm Pad deserves strong consideration for any middie who prefers more protection as these pads are a bit bigger than others on this list.
+They could also be a good option for attackmen who like smaller pads.

 Best Lacrosse Elbow Pads (Typically for Defensemen)